mpicek/reCNN_visual_prosthesis/README.md

 ## Running the network

 Use a Docker image from [this repository](https://github.com/mpicek/csng_dl_docker_image).
-It can be obtainde from the Docker Hub [here](https://hub.docker.com/repository/docker/picekma/csng_docker_dl/general) - more on instalation in the previous repository.
+It can be obtained from the Docker Hub [here](https://hub.docker.com/repository/docker/picekma/csng_docker_dl/general) - more on instalation in the previous repository.

 Run the image locally:
 ```